eliseomartelli/eliseomartelli.it/_posts/2018-12-22-going_cashless_as_a_student.md

 #### Farmer's Market
 As someone who loves cooking and knows that the freshness of the ingredients is one of the most important things, Farmer's Markets are a **must**.
 The problem?
-Stands *aren't too keen on accepting credit cards.*
+Stands *aren't too happy with accepting credit cards, especially for small payments*.
 Cleanest solution?
 Rolling back to cash.
 It takes an extra step, but it's not that bad.
 I **plan my expenses** in advance to **minimize** the amount of spare cash left in the wallet so I'm almost cashless 😂.